 Create Drafts and Revisit Them Later

 This type of situation is precisely where the ability to create draft posts comes in useful.
-SEMrush’s Poster allows you to create drafts of the articles and promotions you have in mind and set a reminder to get a notification for the time you should come back to it.
+SEMrush’s social posting tool allows you to create drafts of the articles and promotions you have in mind and set a reminder to get a notification for the time you should come back to it.